vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

 2. Download and run the [Microsoft Safety Scanner](safety-scanner-download.md) to try ruling out any malware.

-3. If you are trying to use Microsoft Defender Antivirus as your primary antivirus, make sure to uninstall the third-party antivirus software.
+3. If you're trying to use Microsoft Defender Antivirus as your primary antivirus, make sure to uninstall the third-party antivirus software.

 4. Remove the **Security Intelligence** and **engine**.